Code-Institute-Submissions/first-milestone-project-3/README.md

 # User stories

- **“Rudy just heard The Beatles and wants to know about the band”** Rudy clicks the **Fab Four** link which welcomes him to a condensed introduction.
+ **“Rudy just heard The Beatles and wants to know about the band”**<br/>
+Rudy clicks the **Fab Four** link which welcomes him to a condensed introduction.
 He has the option to read the extended version, along with facts and history by clicking **Read More** link.

-**“Cathy is mesmerized with one of The Beatles song and is curious to see if they have additional music”** Cathy clicks the **Audio/Video links** to listen and watch The Beatles music compilation.
+**“Cathy is mesmerized with one of The Beatles song and is curious to see if they have additional music”**<br/>
+Cathy clicks the **Audio/Video links** to listen and watch The Beatles music compilation.

-**“Tony wants to book tickets for the upcoming The Beatles tour”** Tony is a fan of the band and has been streaming the Audio/Visual content from the website.
+**“Tony wants to book tickets for the upcoming tour”**<br/>
+Tony is a fan of the band and has been streaming the Audio/Visual content from the website.
 He clicks the **Gigs** link to view upcoming events and purchase tickets.
-He also subscribes by clicking **Get Updates**.
+He also clicks **Get Updates** to join the bands subscription list .
 This provides a fan centric experience.

-**“Nick will be proposing to his fiancé and is curious to see if he can book The Beatles to make event a memorable one”** Nick clicks the **Book Us** link and completes the questionnaire pop-up window.
+**“Nick will be proposing to his fiancé and is curious to see if he can book The Beatles to make the event a memorable one”**<br/>
+Nick clicks the **Book Us** link and completes the questionnaire pop-up window.
 This questionnaire collects information like the event date, location and time.
 The band manager responds to Nick to confirm the event details.

-**“TuPac is new to social media and is curious if The Beatles have an account”** Tupac find the **Twitter** and **Facebook** icons listed on the bottom of the webpage.
+**“TuPac is new to social media and is curious if The Beatles have an account”**<br/>
+Tupac find the **Twitter** and **Facebook** icons listed on the bottom of the webpage.
-He is now part of the bands followers linked by social media and the websites subscription link.
+He is now part of the bands followers linked via social media.

 # Wireframes for Desktop and mobile version<br/>
 Clicking the link below will direct you to dropbox<br/>